-- 1. Were the acts about which Mrs W complains done in the carrying on of a regulated activity? - 2.
-Was the principal firm, Abana, responsible for those acts?
+- 1. Were the acts about which Mrs C complains done in the carrying on of a regulated activity? - 2.
+Was the principal firm, Abana responsible for those acts?

-were the acts Mrs W complained about done in carrying on a regulated activity?
+were the acts Mrs C complained about done in carrying on a regulated activity?

-Mrs W has complained about Abana's role in her receiving unsuitable pension and investment advice.
-And the subsequent arrangements made on her behalf to switch her personal pensions into a SIPP with Avalon and make investments in the unregulated Kijani and SAMAIF funds.
-Mrs W says she hasn't been compensated despite a regulatory compliance consultancy previously finding that the advice she'd received from Mr F had been unsuitable and that Abana should put things right.
+Mrs C has complained about Abana's role in her receiving unsuitable pension and investment advice.
+And the subsequent arrangements made on her behalf to switch her personal pension to a SIPP with Avalon and make investments in the Kijani and SAMAIF funds.
+Mrs C says she hasn't been compensated despite Abana previously agreeing to provide redress.